 So You Wanna Start a Winery?

-If nobody has yet been successful in talking you out of it, Congratulations.
+If nobody has yet been successful in talking you out of it, Congratulations!
 You are starting a winery!
-First and foremost, download this document to keep handy when converting tons of grapes to bottles of wine.
+First and foremost, contact us with your email and phone number so that we may know who is calling down the road when you are looking for equipment, tanks, barrels, supplies or information.
+Subscribe to the ENOTOOLS UNIVERSITY podcast.
+Next, download this document to keep handy when converting tons of grapes to bottles of wine.
 You will need it when you are ordering supplies and winery equipment.
-It will help you plan wine tank sizes, number of wine barrels needed, wine bottles needed, how many wine corks to order, etc.
+It will help you plan wine tank sizes, number of wine barrels needed, wine bottles needed, how many wine corks and capsules to order, etc.

 Turning the light of the sun into the shimmer in the glass is a very romantic pursuit.
 I live this experience vicariously, thanks to our customers.
 And our office has been home to a few interesting "hobby winemaker" projects.
 It has become apparent to this supplier that this pursuit will simultaneously satisfy the core of your being and torture your mortal soul.
 Well, sort of.